TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

    Figure 4-5: The output of the inventory in the frontend

 This marks the end of this little Extbase extension.
-This example was intentionally simple.
+This example gives a small glimpse of TYPO3 programming.
-It illustrates all the important steps and the conventions.
+It illustrates all important steps and conventions.